-PhD research is a central and exciting part of the Department of English, Culture and Communication's research culture.
+PhD research is a central and exciting part of the Department of English's research culture.

 We offer a broad range of research skills that are tailored to the needs of the individual student who may be undertaking study in either linguistics, literature, or communication studies.
 These include time and project management, writing and communication skills, research methodologies, methods and ethics.

 We also support interdisciplinary research in areas such as language technology, language education, medical humanities, and media studies.
 Our ongoing series of research seminars provides a forum for PhD students to share ideas and receive feedback from our team of experts in the field.

 As part of our programme of professional development, we offer PhD students the opportunity to shadow a member of staff for one semester in order to develop their teaching skills.
 You will join an exciting and dynamic research community that facilitates leading-edge research opportunities.